The CO₂ footprint

 Forest climate protection projects and the CO₂ footprint

 Sustainable forestry helps to reduce the CO₂ footprint of our society and thus makes an important contribution to climate protection.
 On the one hand, forest climate protection projects with Tree.ly preserve and increase the regional CO₂ reservoir forest, while on the other hand ensuring the possibility of sustainable forestry.
 Thus, by investing in regional forest climate protection projects and purchasing CO₂ credits, companies can support the CO₂ storage forest and the continued existence of a stable and resilient forest, with all its ecosystem services.
-At the same time, unavoidable emissions can be offset, reducing the company's carbon footprint and making a significant contribution to climate protection.
+If companies are aware of their CO₂ footprint, they can initiate appropriate measures and reductions and therefore contribute to climate protection.

 Together, we want to value the ecosystem services of the native forest and thus guarantee their continued existence for future generations.